CloudReactor/cloudreactor-procwrapper/README.md

 (suitable for use by [https://github.com/jazzband/pip-tools/](pip-tools)) or the resolved requirements in [proc_wrapper-requirements.txt](https://github.com/CloudReactor/cloudreactor-procwrapper/blob/main/proc_wrapper-requirements.txt).

 ## Usage

+There are two ways of using the module: wrapped mode and embedded mode.

 ### Wrapped mode

-In wrapped mode, you run the module with a command line which it executes in a child process.
+In wrapped mode, you pass a command line to the module which it executes in a child process.
 The command can be implemented in whatever programming language the running machine supports.